Grok Imagine 1.5 on PixVerse: Image-to-Video Guide

 A compact wireless speaker sits on a rain-slicked city rooftop at night.
 Neon signs reflect across the black surface of the speaker.
 The camera starts with a close-up of water droplets on the grille, then slowly pulls back to reveal the skyline.
 Soft blue and magenta lighting, realistic product commercial style, smooth slow-motion rain, vertical 9:16 social video.

-What to look for: The speaker should stay readable as the hero object.
-Rain and reflections should add motion without hiding the product.
-The pull-back should feel smooth rather than jumpy.
+What to look for: The first frame should stay close to the source image.
+Rain, reflections, and native audio should add energy without hiding the product.

 How to Create a PixVerse Product Image for Grok Image-to-Video